 To ensure that the highest quality levels are preserved at all times, Germany-based Koenig Backmittel processes only the very best raw ingredients, whilst also placing great importance on its state-of-the-art production technology.
 As part of its incoming goods checks for hazelnuts, an x-ray inspection system inspects the raw ingredients for contaminants to provide a significant part of the overall quality management process.
 This helps ensure the company follows through on one of its guiding principles, “Quality Ensures Success.”

-Every packaged good must be weighed before distribution to ensure it is within company and industry specification.
-While selling underweight products can lead to companies being fined or subject to other penalties, overweight products generate unnecessary and expensive product giveaway.
+Packaged goods must be weighed to ensure they're within specification.
+Selling underweight products can lead to fines/penalties, while overweight products create expensive product giveaway.